 This is everywhere, not just the military.
 I’m resigned to the idea that humans love to reduce the complexity of life into an easy-to-get-riled about, simplistic viewpoint.
 But I have seen it get better as I’ve gotten older, so I still have hope.
 I think the internet—and the increased ease of sharing information—has a lot to do with that.

 The great lesson I learned from the military: Ideals are nice and soul-stirring, but people tend to get blinded by them.
-It is the ability to perceive the minutely relevant changes instance to instance, circumstance to circumstance, that will carry you.
+It is the ability to perceive the minutely relevant changes from instance to instance, from circumstance to circumstance, that will carry you.
 It is not comfortably reductive idealism, but all-inclusory awareness that will let you navigate not just life, but all of existence.

-(Hops off the soapbox) I know that’s a poor bio, but I hope that through my obnoxiously grandiose statement you will find out more about me than if I were to list a chronological series of life events.
+(Hops off the soapbox) I know that’s a poor bio, but I hope that my obnoxiously grandiose statement reveals more about me than if I were to list a boring series of life events.
 And I hope it wasn’t too pretentiously poetic.
-As a character from one of my favorite authors said about a bunch of mentally masturbatory goth vampire wannabes: “Too much time on their hands.
+As a character from one of my favorite authors says (about a bunch of mentally masturbatory goth vampire wannabes): “Too much time on their hands.
 Leads to poetry.”
-(Just kidding.
-I love poetry.
-Some of it.
-Maybe.)

 Follow me on Facebook: Kent Wayne